One Week Itinerary For The Best Of Romania

 • Join a day tour to visit the Viscri village and Sighișoara from Brașov.
 After leaving from Brașov in morning, you'll stop at historical Viscri village which is a charming Romanian village.
 Here you'll visit the Viscri Fortified Church which is one of Transylvania’s UNESCO-listed fortified churches.

-• Then you'll continue your trip to visit the UNESCO-listed medieval town of Sighișoara.
+• Then continue your trip to visit the UNESCO-listed medieval town of Sighișoara.
 It is a citadel-city with buildings, walls and defense towers build during the middle ages.
 Sighișoara is also the birthplace of Vlad the Impaler, the inspiration behind Dracula.

 • Later in afternoon you can tour the Carpathian mountain region with a guide to watch the brown bears.